pritilatamondol/CensysUI/README.md

 # Start the server
 npm start;

-# Testing the endpoint directly from the file: 'request.rest'
+# Testing the endpoint directly by going to this file: 'request.rest'

 # UI Test
+There are three pages: Home, Add Product, and Products
+# Home
+  1. Retrieve the value for a given key
+  2. Delete a given key
+# Add Products - Add a new product (Store a value at a given key)

+# Products - shows list of products